westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 2. The **Data Storage and Retrieval** and **Vector Search** areas should allow typed access to data and support any schema that is currently available in the customer's data store.
 3. The Collection / Index management area should be evolved to support managing common schemas for built in functionality like chat history, and would work with built in models, filters and plugins.
 4. Batching should be removed from **Data Storage and Retrieval** since it's primarily there to support bulk load and index operations and this is outside of the scope of SK.
+5. Remove opinionated behaviors from connectors.
+The opinionated behavior limits the ability of these connectors to be used with pre-created vector databases.
+As far as possible these behaviors should be moved into decorators.
+Examples of opinionated behaviors:
+    1. The AzureAISearch connector encodes keys before storing and decodes them after retrieval since keys in Azure AI Search supports a limited set of characters.
+    2. The AzureAISearch connector sanitizes collection names before using them, since Azure AI Search supports a limited set of characters.
+    3. The Redis connector prepends the collection name on to the front of keys before storing records and also registers the collection name as a prefix for records to be indexed by the index.

 ### Vector Store Cross Store support